kiselgra/c-mera/README.md

 #### Conditionals

 `if` statements have exactly two or three subforms.
-The thrid one is optional, and if present, represents the `else` part.
-The following examples is thus not correct:
+The third subform represents the `else` part and is optional.
+Thus, the following example is not correct:

 	(if (!= a 0)
 	    (printf "all is safe")